luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Tasks:**

 1. Create new migration file for adding organization_id columns
-2. Insert default organization: `INSERT INTO organizations (name) VALUES ('Default Shelter') RETURNING id;`
-3. Add nullable `organization_id` columns to all three tables
+2. Add `organization_id` columns directly as NOT NULL with DEFAULT to all three tables (using org ID: `2c20afd1-43b6-4e67-8790-fac084a71fa2`)
-4. Update all existing records: `UPDATE profiles SET organization_id = '<default-org-id>' WHERE organization_id IS NULL;` (repeat for animals, animal_groups)
-5. Alter columns to NOT NULL with DEFAULT: `ALTER TABLE profiles ALTER COLUMN organization_id SET NOT NULL, SET DEFAULT '<default-org-id>';`
-6. Add foreign key constraints
-7. Verify no NULL values exist
+3. Create profile creation trigger function and trigger
-8. Run migration and verify data integrity
+4. Run migration and verify data integrity

 **Testing:**

 -   All tables have organization_id column
--   Existing records are assigned to default organization
--   New records automatically get default organization_id
+-   New records automatically get default organization_id (Fractal For Cats)
 -   Cannot create record without organization_id (enforced by NOT NULL)
 -   Foreign key constraints prevent orphaned records
--   Existing app functionality still works (all users/animals in same default org)
+-   New signups automatically get assigned to default organization via trigger
+-   App functionality works correctly with organization_id on all records

 **Deliverable:** All core tables linked to organizations with safe migration.